-Enrollment codes for this Plan: 401 High Option - Self Only 402 High Option - Self and Family
+Enrollment codes for this Plan:

+401 High Option - Self Only

+402 High Option - Self and Family

-The FOREIGN SERVICE BENEFIT PLAN's Health Utilization and Disease Management Programs have accreditation from the Utilization Review Accreditation Committee (URAC) and the National Committee for Quality Assurance (NCQA).
+The FOREIGN SERVICE BENEFIT PLAN's Health

+Utilization Review has accreditation from the Utilization Review Accreditation Committee (URAC); and the Plan's Disease Management Program has accreditation from URAC and the National Committee for Quality Assurance (NCQA).
 The Coventry Health Care National Network (the Plan's PPO network) is credentialed and recredentialed to NCQA's, URAC's and CMS's (Center for Medicare and Medicaid Services) standards.
-See the 2009 Guide for more information on accreditation.
+See the 2010 Guide for more information on accreditation.

-The FOREIGN SERVICE BENEFIT PLAN's Pharmacy Benefit Manager (PBM), Medco Health Solutions, Inc., has accreditation from the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
-See the 2009 Guide for more information on accreditation.
+The FOREIGN SERVICE BENEFIT PLAN's Pharmacy Benefit Manager (PBM), Medco Health Solutions, Inc., has accreditation from URAC for PBM and Drug Therapy Management and the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) for Home Care Pharmacy Dispensing Services.
+See the 2010 Guide for more information on accreditation.